-Accounts Receivable - Our Company grants credit in the course of its operations to cooperatives, companies and lessees of our Company's facilities.
-Our Company performs periodic credit evaluations of its customers' financial condition and generally does not require collateral.
-Our Company provides an allowance for doubtful accounts on its receivables as required based on accounts receivable aging and other factors.
-In addition, we record a sales allowance in the period revenue is recognized as a provision for estimated customer discounts and concessions.
+Accounts Receivable - We grant credit in the course of our operations to cooperatives, companies and lessees of our facilities.
+We perform periodic credit evaluations of our customers' financial condition and generally do not require collateral.
+We provide allowances on our receivables as required based on accounts receivable aging and other factors.